bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-delete.md

-# Delete Inventory Document catalog.document.delete
+# Delete inventory management document catalog.document.delete

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it soon

 {% endnote %}